openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 ****************************

-To view units in the outline, you :ref:`expand<Navigating the Course Outline>` the parent section and subsection:
+To view units in the outline, you :ref:`expand<Navigating the Course Outline>` the parent section and subsection.

 .. image:: ../../../shared/building_and_running_chapters/Images/outline-callouts.png
  :alt: An outline with callouts for sections, subsections, and units